De Sitter-Invariant Black Holes: Discussion

-{{As is well-known, the standard Schwarzschild black hole is specified by its mass~$M$ only.
-On the other hand, the de Sitter-invariant black hole is specified by its mass~$M$ and the local cosmological term~$\Lambda$.
-Accordingly, $\Lambda$ can be interpreted as a hair of the black hole.
+In particular, the de Sitter-invariant Schwarzschild solution represents a black hole with both an event and a de Sitter cosmic horizon.
+Consequently, besides lodging matter energy~$E_M$, black holes also lodge dark energy~$E_\Lambda$.
+In contrast to the standard Schwarzschild black hole, which is specified by its mass~$M$ only, the de Sitter-invariant black hole is specified by its mass~$M$ and the local cosmological term~$\Lambda$, which can be interpreted as a hair of the black hole.
 Furthermore, since $\Lambda$ is encoded in the spacetime's local kinematics, which has a quantum nature by construction, it can be considered a quantum hair.
-This additional structure, which comes from the proper conformal sector of the theory, gives rise to an entirely new black hole.
-The next step of this research is to study the thermodynamics of this black hole, including possible consequences for the Hawking information paradox~\cite{Hip1}.}}
+Due to this additional structure, which originates from the proper conformal sector of the theory, the de Sitter-invariant approach yields an entirely new black hole solution.
+Possible implications of this solution for the physics of black holes, as well as for cosmology, will be discussed elsewhere.